ej-shafran/compile-mode.nvim/CONTRIBUTING.md

 ### Makefile

-The Makefile has commands for `test`, `fmt`, and `lint`.
+The Makefile has commands for `test` and `fmt`.
 These commands do exactly what you would expect.

 ### Using your local changes in Neovim